feklee/rotogamesq/README.md

   * The current `README.md` has some ugly formatting of lists, to work around [a bug][9] in GitHub's Markdown interpreter.

+  * Browsers to test on, as of November 2012: Firefox, Chrome, Opera, Android 2.3.5 standard browser, iPhone 5 browser

 Legal
 =====